OleksiiKislukhin/AbouYouParser/README.md

 Was used simple multi-threading.
 Thread count is 2.

-Program will be executed in the following way: ~$ java -jar webParser.jar
+Program will be executed in the following way: ~$ java -jar AboutYouParser.jar

 The extracted offers will be written into a JSON file "output.json" in the same folder where jar file is.